-The implementation of a choice of a control strategy against FMD epizootics should take into account several criteria in the decision-making process: the direct economic impact (e.g. public costs), the indirect economic impact (e.g. the export losses for agri-food industries), and the social impacts that may induce a distrust of public control of animal disease.
+The implementation of a choice of a control strategy against FMD epizootics should take into account several criteria in the decisionmaking process: the direct economic impact (e.g. public costs), the indirect economic impact (e.g. the export losses for agri-food industries), and the social impacts that may induce a distrust of public control of animal disease.

-Title: Assess costs-benefits of FMD control strategies
+Title: Costs-benefits of FMD control strategies